RWS/studio-api-docs/apiconcepts/verification/create_a_custom_message_control.md

 -----
 Every verifier uses the message reporter to create verification messages.
 Any verifier that needs to add custom message data to the verification message needs to create their custom message data object and pass this to the message reporter.

-In the `IdenticalCheck global verifier`, `IdenticalVerifierMain.CheckParagraphUni`t uses the message reporter to create verification messages.
-CheckParagraphUnit needs to be modified to create an IdenticalVerifierMessageData object with the paragraph context and the source segment as proposed suggestion.
+In the `IdenticalCheck global verifier`, `IdenticalVerifierMain.CheckParagraphUnit` uses the message reporter to create verification messages.
+CheckParagraphUnit needs to be modified to create an `IdenticalVerifierMessageData` object with the paragraph context and the source segment as proposed suggestion.

 In `IdenticalVerifierMain.CheckParagraphUnit`, add the following before the line that begins `MessageReporter.ReportMessage`: